rafidrm/rafidrm.github.io/_pages/about.md

 I am an AI Resident Researcher at the NVIDIA Toronto AI Lab.
 I completed my PhD in the Department of Mechanical and Industrial Engineering and my MASc and BASc in the Department of Electrical and Computer Engineering, all at the University of Toronto.

-My research employs deep learning and data-driven optimization for large-scale operational problems.
-This work covers applications in healthcare (e.g., personalized medicine, clinic operations), portfolio optimization, and the deployment of AI systems.
+My research employs deep learning and data-driven optimization for operational problems.
+I am particularly interested in settings where the typical forms of large-scale data collection and model tuning are impractical.
+My work covers applications in healthcare (e.g., personalized medicine, clinic operations), portfolio optimization, and the deployment of AI systems.
 I am also involved in data science work within sports analytics.